 It doesn't take a big raise or lavish gifts to make employees happy.
-Instead, bosses and managers who foster a culture of inclusion and openness with their employees will reap the benefits resulting from an engaged and happy workforce.
+Instead, bosses and managers who foster a culture of inclusion and openness with their employees will reap the benefits of an engaged and happy workforce.
 One of the simplest ways for businesses to ensure the happiness of their workers is to make sure bosses and managers use certain words and phrases when talking to their workers.
-Some of the best words and phrases bosses can use include the following:
+These are some of the best words and phrases bosses can use.